Pointers for Keeping Your Skin Moisturized

 1. Know your skin type.

 There are five skin types: normal, oily, dry, combination, and sensitive.
 Knowing which type you fall into can help you prepare yourself when it comes to dry weather.
 A common misconception is that people with oily skin would not be as affected by dry wind as other skin types due to the amount of sebum they produce.
 Still, studies will always say otherwise.
 Knowing what kind of skin you have can help you get better products when conditions hit, as well.

 2. Swap out your bath soap for something more moisturizing.

 Many bath soaps in the market can be too abrasive for the skin and contribute to irritation.
-Some bars of soap contain chemicals that don’t match well with certain skin types and can strip you of more moisture with continued use.
-If you live in an area with dry weather, swap out your soap with something that offers more moisture and has a gentle formula.
+Some bars of soap contains chemicals that don’t match well with certain skin types and can strip you of more moisture with continued use.
+If you live in an area with dry weather, swap out your soap with something that offers more water and has a gentle formula.
 Consult a professional and do some research before selecting a brand.

 3. Consult a dermatologist.

 Sometimes, the shift in weather gets the best of us, and we might need something a bit more heavy-duty.
 For people who live in areas with dry heat and dry-cold periods, dermatologists can be your new best friend as they can help solve skin issues and flare-ups and target things that could be a problem in the future.
 Dermatological clinics offer various skin treatments.
 Skin treatments can be a treat as much as they can be investments.

 Having a consistent skincare regimen greatly helps battle the adverse effects of living in drier climates.
 You don’t have to focus only on your face, and it isn’t necessary to splurge on the most expensive products, either.
 Invest in a gentle cleanser and a moisturizer that works best with your skin type, and slather on a mild body lotion to keep the rest of your body soft and supple.
 There are many kinds in the market, and if creams aren’t for you, consult a professional for other options that will be a better fit.